Tutorial | Top N recipe#

 Here, we’ll try a different example to find the five biggest purchases in the dataset per item category.

-1. Reopen the Top N recipe.
+1. Click Parent Recipe to reopen the Top N recipe.

 3. In the dropdown that appears, choose item_category as the key column.